Home » Barcelona » Tickets for Barcelona Zoo

 If you decide to stay light and not carry your own food, you can choose from the restaurants at the attraction.

-However, it is strictly prohibited to feed animals in the exhibits and grounds.
+However, feeding animals in the exhibits and grounds is strictly prohibited.

 Here is a list of restaurants you can try while visiting the zoo to quench your hunger pangs.